CarlVerret/csFastFloat/NugetDoc.md

 # Requirements

 .NET Core 3.1 or better.
-Under .NET 8 framework, the library takes advantage of the new Math.BigMul() function.
+Under .NET 5 framework or newer, the library takes advantage of the new Math.BigMul() function.
 Since v2.0, net standard 2.0 is supported.

 # Usage